vectorgrp/sil-kit/README.rst

 The SIL Kit ecosystem comprises the following turn-key solutions:

-* The `SIL Kit Adapters for QEMU <https://github.com/vectorgrp/sil-kit-adapters-qemu>`_ integrates with QEMU to support co-simulation with emulated targets.
+* The `SIL Kit Adapter for QEMU <https://github.com/vectorgrp/sil-kit-adapters-qemu>`_ integrates with QEMU to support co-simulation with emulated targets.

-* The `SIL Kit Adapters for TAP devices <https://github.com/vectorgrp/sil-kit-adapters-tap>`_ project provides first-class support for TAP devices of the host operating system.
+* The `SIL Kit Adapter for TAP devices <https://github.com/vectorgrp/sil-kit-adapters-tap>`_ project provides first-class support for TAP devices of the host operating system.

-* The `SIL Kit Adapter for SocketCAN <https://github.com/vectorgrp/sil-kit-adapters-vcan>`_ can be used to attach a virtual CAN (Controller Area Network) interface (SocketCAN) to a Vector SIL Kit CAN bus.
+* The `SIL Kit Adapter for virtual CAN <https://github.com/vectorgrp/sil-kit-adapters-vcan>`_ can be used to attach a virtual CAN (Controller Area Network) interface (SocketCAN) to a Vector SIL Kit CAN bus.

+* The `SIL Kit Adapter for Generic Linux IO <https://github.com/vectorgrp/sil-kit-adapters-generic-linux-io>`_ allows to attach SIL Kit to a generic Linux IO device, such as character devices or GPIOs.

 * The `SIL Kit FMU Importer <https://github.com/vectorgrp/sil-kit-fmu-importer>`_ allows to import Functional Mockup Units (FMUs) as SIL Kit participants.

-* The `Vector SIL Kit Adapter for Generic Linux IO <https://github.com/vectorgrp/sil-kit-adapters-generic-linux-io>`_ allows to attach SIL Kit to a generic Linux IO device, such as character devices or GPIOs.

 Related Applications
 --------------------